Foto tomada de Portal https://www.monederosmart.com/comida-para-perro-anciano/

 Addison’s disease is the common name for hypoadrenocorticism, or adrenal insufficiency.

-The adrenal glands do not produce enough, if any, of a number of hormones, including aldosterone, which maintains sodium and potassium levels to regulate blood pressure (among other important functions), and cortisol, which helps the body metabolize glucose and deal effectively with physical and mental stresses of all kinds.
+The adrenal glands do not produce enough, if any, of several hormones, including aldosterone, which maintains sodium and potassium levels to regulate blood pressure (among other important functions), and cortisol, which helps the body metabolize glucose and deal effectively with physical and mental stresses of all kinds.
 It can occur with people as well as animals.